tobiasbriones/blog/math/swe/drawing/drawing-a-sierpinski-petal-mandala-fractal-in-javafx/index.md

 - `AppView`: Visual component that renders our GUI and graphics.
 - `AppController`: Logic control of the view.

-The package will be accessed via the `AppView` class, so it keeps familiar to what we had before:
+The package will be accessed via the `AppView` class, so it keeps familiar with what we had before:

 `Hello World Moved to the App Package | class AppView`